ENRICH Clinic has moved to 8- 10 Howitt Street, South Yarra as of Jan 2025. Email: enrichclinic@div.net.au – Read More Here

 You will have some redness after stretch mark treatments, and some gridding may appear on your skin for a week.

-Stretch mark creams have never been found to have any real benefit besides providing moisturising, which skin needs (dry skin tears more easily), but that isn’t the thing that makes or breaks stretch marks.
+Stretch mark removal creams have never been found to have any real benefit besides providing moisturising, which skin needs (dry skin tears more easily), but that isn’t the thing that makes or breaks stretch marks.
 Stretch marks are on the dermal layer of skin (a deep layer), where creams can’t penetrate.
-Even if we could find the magical elixir for stretch marks, we’d have to find a way to get it that deep without damaging the top layers of skin.
+Retinoic Acid Topical Stretch Mark Treatment

 These types of stretch marks are a bit harder to work with, since the collagen is very set in its ways, but that doesn’t stop successful treatment; it merely adds a layer of complexity.
 We use lasers and radiofrequency to treat older stretch marks too, but we use them a bit differently.
 Lasers are no longer pointed at the top of the skin, but underneath, to cause collagen and elastin production.
 The laser we use for older stretch marks is the Fraxel 1550.